In this article, we will show you how you can open the door or the trunk on a Ford with a dead battery.

 - Remove the two bolts that secure the engine mount to the frame.

 - Remove the two 18mm bolts that secure the engine mount to the engine block.
-If the engine starts to lower, raise the engine slightly using the jack that's supporting the engine.
+If the engine starts to lower, raise the engine slightly using the jack supporting the engine.

 - Torque all the bolts to specification.